arichiardi/replumb/README.md

 * `:load-fn!` will override replumb's default `cljs.js/*load-fn*`.
 It rules out `:read-file-fn!`, losing any perk of using `replumb.load` helpers.
-Use it if you know what you are doing and follow this
+Trickily enough, `:load-fn!` is never used with `load-file`.
+It is the only case where it does not take precedence over `:read-file-fn!`.
+Use it if you know what you are doing and follow this protocol:
-protocol:

     > Each runtime environment provides a different way to load a library.
     > Whatever function `*load-fn*` is bound to will be passed two arguments,